fingerprintjs/fingerprintjs-android/README.md

 ```
 #### 2. Advanced

 Agent has configuration class.
-Use it, when your preferred version of fingerprints of hash type distinct from default.
+Use it, when your preferred version of fingerprints or hash type distinct from default.

 ```kotlin
 data class FingerprintAndroidConfiguration(